isotopp/isotopp.github.io/_posts/2020-07-27-mysql-transactions.md

 …
 {% endhighlight %}

-We are using a database kris with a test table t.
+We are using a database `kris` with a test table `t`.
 The file handles that are relevant for observation are 4 for the ibd file, 3 and 9 for the logfiles and 10 for the ibdata1, which would also be the location of the Double Write Buffer.

 We can see the command coming in: